LBOSS5500/Agent-1.0/README.md

-# Agent-1.0
+# Social Media AI Agent

 AI-powered social media management agent system.

 ## Overview

-Agent-1.0 is a Python-based framework for creating and managing AI agents specialized in social media management tasks.
+Social Media AI Agent is a Python-based framework for creating and managing AI agents specialized in social media management tasks.
 The system provides a robust foundation for building intelligent agents that can handle content generation, analysis, scheduling, analytics, and optimization.

 ## Features